Wind-WindKids/winding/samples/sophieandwind/sun.md

 “Almost!”
 Wind smiled.
 “You know I don’t do well with all that... darkness.”

 “But you went anyway.”

 “Well, yeah.
 You were going.”
 He touched her hair, watching the sun play in it.
 “Worth it though.
 That color... it’s really my favorite.”

+“You didn't go?
+They’re probably sharing crisps now.
+But I was always told not to take one.”

+Sophie laughed softly.
+“Then let’s go and share an ice cream instead.”

+"Yay!"
+Wind grinned.
+"Ice cream is way better than crisps."

 --
 closing_reflection: page, text, centered